Couple of weeks ago I was challenged on my beliefs on why women are circumcised?

 Also with many tribes in Africa, a woman can’t get married or give birth without first being circumcised.”

-Some people throughout Africa believe that their bodies are intersexual and that all male and female bodies contain male and female parts.
+Some people throughout different parts of Africa believe that their bodies are intersexual and that all male and female bodies contain male and female parts.

 So the men consider their foreskin as a female part of their body.